 The Iroquois Confederacy was a confederation of five and eventually six Indian tribes that populated upper New York state.
-The area they resided played a crucial role during the French and Indian War which placed a high value on the Iroquois nations.
-The five original nations consisted of: the Mohawk, Oneida, Onondaga, Cayuga, and Seneca.
-In 1722 the confederacy expanded to include the Tuscarora tribe.
+The area they resided in played a crucial role during the French and Indian War, which placed a high value on the Iroquois nations.
+The five original nations consisted of the Mohawk, Oneida, Onondaga, Cayuga, and Seneca.
+In 1722, the confederacy expanded to include the Tuscarora tribe.

 Iroquois Confederacy Facts and Culture: Origins

 Most believe that the confederacy originated between 1570 and 1600 when Dekanawidah (born a Huron) persuaded Hawatha (Onondaga living among Mohawks) to abandon cannibalism and advance peace and order.